Oszust-Industries/Achievement-Notifications-Library/README.md

 Languages: English

+<br /> This library reads and writes game saves on your computer.

-<br /> This library uses [Windows 10 Toast](https://pypi.org/project/win10toast/) package to display notifications on your system.
+This library uses [Windows 10 Toast](https://pypi.org/project/win10toast/) package to display notifications on your system.

-This library reads and writes game saves on your computer.
+#### Install Windows 10 Toast:
+Open Command Prompt and type: pip install win10toast

 ## Library Infomation: